 Transfer EOP Applicants

 Transfer applicants follow a different process.
-New transfer students can be considered for the EOP program at The College at Brockport.
+New transfer students can be considered for the EOP program at SUNY Brockport.
 You must have been EOP/HEOP, SEEK, or College Discovery Program at your previous or current college.
 For applicants previously in one of these programs looking to be considered EOP at Brockport, you must check the EOP question on the SUNY or Common Application and submit the EOP Certificate of Eligibility Form.

 For Parents Who Own a Business